List of A.T.O.M. characters: Dr. Recombo

 Dr. Recombo (voiced by Danny Mann) is a genetic scientist who experimented with various species of animals by fusing them together.
 He can control these creature's DNA by special remote and has several of these creatures under and at his disposal.
-Also, he experimented on himself, turning him into a vicious creature that can stretch his limbs.
-He hid his true appearance under a disguise that looked like his old body.
-His colleagues, who gave him his moniker, seemingly laughed at him and told that such experimentation couldn't be done.
+Recombo also experiments on himself, becoming a vicious creature with elastic limbs.
+In later appearances, Recombo returns to a humanoid appearance with the long tongue and jumping abilities of a frog.